Friday, May 22, 2009

 We understand that only the owner of a property has the right to name it.
 The Great Admiral Columbus didn’t have that right, nor any other person or institution, to register a name for the island, except for its owner or owners, regardless how they acquired ownership.

-The island had no owner before the discovery, because the natives didn’t care about ownership of the land.
-They protected the territories they occupied within the island.
-When Columbus set foot in it, the natives clearly had two names for the island, according to many historians Haiti and Quisqueya, mostly, as part of lejends and beliefs.
+The island had no owner before the discovery, because the natives didn’t care about ownership of the island.
+They only protected the territories they occupied within the island.
+When Columbus set foot it, he got confused with so many names gathered when he ordered to explore which name the natives used to identify the island.

 The Old World countries (Kingdoms) took possession by force of the new discovered territories (America) and began to give them names.
 This is the history of names given to the island of Santo Domingo, as it belonged to different owners: